 Within this context, one is confronted with the "contradictory play" between form and light...
 With form being heavy, slow, permanent, and solid, as compared to light which is non-permanent, malleable, light (not heavy), transitory.
 The relation and exchange between these elements is essential to the visual experience.

 Additionally, light, as an integrated element of his sculptures, has an essential but non-typical role; For light is most often employed within the visual arts as an external source of illumination.
-In this sense, the object illuminated and the source that illuminates become one.
+But in the case of his sculptures, the object illuminated and the source that illuminates become one.